Our Reader's Savings: $13,037,408

 Driving Around Without Insurance is Illegal

-Always Shop Around for the Lowest Rates
+1. Always Shop Around for the Lowest Rates

 crash18

-Bad Credit Causes You To Pay More For Insurance
+2. Bad Credit Causes You To Pay More For Insurance

 Many insurance companies run credit checks on you before the application is signed.
 Some online companies bypass this by allowing you to supply a self reported credit rating from a pull down menu.
 The reason for the credit checks is that there is a higher underwriting risk not only in terms your ability to make payments and keep policies in force, but the higher claims/loss ratios of folks with bad credit.
 A 40 year old man with a couple of late payments and no tickets, accidents or major violations might very well qualify for a preferred policy.

 I highly suggest you get a copy of your drivers license record before shopping for insurance.
-Many of us have errors in our driving report that drive up our auto insurance rates.
+Many of us have errors in our driving records that can increase auto insurance rates.
 I once paid a traffic ticket and attended driving school, but they never credited my driving record!
 How did I find out?
 Allstate canned me!
 That's not the way you want to find an error on your driving record.
 In the newspaper, a clerk of the court admitted they had a 20% error rate, and shrugged it off as normal.
 So lucky 20% me had my license suspended by mistake.
 Don't let this happen to you!
 Trust me, you don't want to go through what I did to fix it.
-If you go to driving school or pay fines, keep the receipt in your wallet for 3 years or until you renew your license!
+If you go to driving school or pay fines, keep the receipt in your glove box for 3 years or until you renew your license!
 If you get pulled over by the police, it's your only salvation from being arrested for driving with a suspended license.
 Just like your credit history determines your car loan approval, your driving record determines how expensive your auto insurance will be.

-Don't Forget To Budget In Auto Insurance!
+4. Don't Forget To Budget In Auto Insurance!

 crash7s